michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 129

-1. A Song of degrees.Many a time have they afflicted me from my youth, may Israel now say:Many…: or, Much
+1. A Song of degrees.Many a time have they afflicted me from my youth, may Israel now say:

-2. Many a time have they afflicted me from my youth: yet they have not prevailed against me.Many…: or, Much
+2. Many a time have they afflicted me from my youth: yet they have not prevailed against me.

 3. The plowers plowed upon my back: they made long their furrows.